frederic-perez/AmE-dictionary/data/dictionary.md

 __insurrection__ _n_ The act or an instance of open revolt against civil authority or a constituted government.
 __intangible__
 __integer__ _n_ :mega: /ˈɪntɪʤɚ/
+__integument__ _n_ :pencil2: Something that covers or encloses, esp. an enveloping layer (such as a skin, membrane, or cuticle) of an organism or one of its parts.
 __intel__ _n_ :four::hammer: _The intel value he might offer._ _The site provides crowd-sourced intel on how female-friendly company policy is at thousands of businesses._
 __intemperance__ _adj_ :two: Lack of moderation _especially_ habitual or excessive drinking of intoxicants.
 __intemperate__ _adj_ Given to excessive indulgence of bodily appetites, especially for intoxicating liquors. _Syn_ hard, heavy _As he was prone to intemperate behavior at the alehouse, she expected him to stumble out of the carriage, hiccupping, in the wee hours of the morning._